DanielyanArtyom/DanielyanArtyom/README.md

-Hello there, I’m Artyom.
+Hello there, I'm Artyom.

-I have more than 4 years of experience in developing large-scale front-end projects and over 2 years in backend development, including architectural design for microservices and monolithic applications, REST API web services, and MVC applications.
+I am a dedicated .NET Developer with experience in building scalable and high-performance applications using C#, .NET Core, and ASP.NET Core.
+I specialize in API development, working with SQL databases such as MS SQL Server and PostgreSQL, and optimizing code and database performance.

+Currently, I am working at Devsoft AM, where I develop UI components, ensure high-quality code using SOLID principles, and collaborate with cross-functional teams to meet business goals.

+I am committed to continuous learning and keeping up with the latest technologies like AWS, Docker, Kubernetes, and CI/CD pipelines to ensure modern, efficient software solutions.

+Key Skills:
-Programming Languages:
+   - Programming Languages:
      *  C#
      * T-SQL
      * JavaScript
      * TypeScript

-Technologies and Frameworks:
+   - Technologies and Frameworks:
- * .NET, ASP.NET Core, ASP.NET MVC, ASP.NET Web API
+      * .NET, ASP.NET Core, ASP.NET Web API
+      * Unit Testing
       * Entity Framework
- * React JS, React Native, Redux, NextJs, Angular
+      * React JS, React Native, Redux, NextJs
       * HTML5, CSS3 (SCSS)

+   - Cloud:
+     * AWS
+     * Docker
+     * Kubernetes
+     * Microservices Architecture

-Databases:
+   - Databases:
      * MS SQL Server
      * PostgreSQL
      * MongoDB

-Version Control:
+   - Version Control:
       * Git

-Development Tools:
- * Visual Studio, Visual Studio Code, JetBrains Rider
- * MS SQL Server Management Studio, PgAdmin, DBeaver

-Management Tools:
- * Jira, Confluence
- * Trello
+I am passionate about writing clean, efficient code, and always looking to contribute to high-impact projects.
+Feel free to connect if you are seeking a skilled .NET developer.